Action is needed

 Project success often pivots on how we frame and understand the problem to be solved.
 Most innovation failures happen when the innovator begins the project assuming they have the answers.
 We refer to this as starting in a ‘solution space’.
 Successful projects on the other hand, are most often born in the complex and fuzzy ‘problem space’.
 It is here where unmet customer needs and behaviors are uncovered, insights identified and successful projects conceived.

-The Actionable approach ensures that the innovator begins deep in the ‘problem space’, and then guides them nimbly and rigorously out, through the ‘solution space’ and towards a desirable, viable and feasible solution.
-As Einstein once said, “If I were given an hour in which to solve a problem upon which my life depended, I would spend 40 minutes studying it, 15 minutes reviewing it and 5 minutes solving it.”
-This is how Actionable approach our projects.
-And it works.
+The Actionable approach ensures that projects begin deep in the ‘problem space’, and only when sufficient understanding is gained, can they move into the ‘solution space’ towards an output that balances consumer, business and technical requirements.
+Einstein once famously said, “If I were given an hour in which to solve a problem upon which my life depended, I would spend 40 minutes studying it, 15 minutes reviewing it and 5 minutes solving it”.
+At Actionable we work to a similar formula – and it works.

 Actionable by name and nature